 However, a more damning criticism of India’s poverty measurements is that it includes only consumption of food.
 Poverty is more than just a nutritional issue.
 People may be able to buy enough food of sufficient nutritional quality, but may be left without resources for shelter, healthcare, education etc.

-Regarding inequality – which according to some is the better measure of poverty – we see that there has been a deterioration in India’s cities, but not in the country as a whole (see the first graph on this page):
+Regarding inequality – which according to some is the better measure of poverty – we see that there has been a deterioration in India’s cities, but not in the country as a whole (see the second graph on this page):

 India’s census form ask whether people own certain basic assets such as TV, phone, radio or bicycle.
 People who mention that they don’t own any of these can be considered poor.
 The map below colour-codes India’s districts according to the proportion of households without these assets in each district.
 Lighter-coloured districts are “better off”: